esfand/printit/codemodel-tutorial.md

 The very first steps are:

-1) instantiate the root of the code DOM;
+1. instantiate the root of the code DOM;
-2) use it to create the class;
+2. use it to create the class.

 This is done in a couple of lines: